Fall in Southern Utah

 *Please be mindful of livestock and wildlife that may be on the roadways!

-The colors in the low elevation are starting to change, showing a few yellows and some beautiful undergrowth.
-As the temperatures continue to cool, the colors should continue to change in the comeing weeks
+The colors in the low elevation are beautiful, with yellows and some oranges.
+As the temperatures continue to cool, the colors should continue to change in the coming weeks.

 HIGH ELEVATION - ALPINE